golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/quickstart-explained.md

 }
 ```

 The pool's `.withRental()` method wraps operations on the pool exposing a rental instance.
 The rental gives us access to the `ExeUnit` - a representation of the execution environment on the provider node.
 The `ExeUnit` models the commands supported by the runtime.
 In our example, we will execute a command in the default shell using the `.run()` method.
-The command: `echo ${exe.provider.name} && cat /proc/cpuinfo | grep 'model name'` is a Linux command that will produce filtered content of the `/proc/cpuinfo` file from the node.
+The command: `echo "Part #${i} computed on provider ${exe.provider.name} with CPU:" && cat /proc/cpuinfo | grep 'model name'` is a Linux command that will produce filtered content of the `/proc/cpuinfo` file from the node.
 Note how we accessed the name of the provider node: the `ExeUnit` instance offers the whole context including the provider's details.

 ```js
 pool.withRental((rental) =>